-Can cheaper and more efficient fuel cells be developed by dispersing ceramic nanoparticles in the polymeric membrane?
-Several studies report on improved performances using so-called fillers, but MoZEES PhD student Xinwei Sun has found few credible rationalisations of why they work.
-Find out more in her recently published review article.
+We congratulate PhD student Xinwei Sun with the Membranes 2021 Best Paper Award!
+This review paper questions whether cheaper and more efficient fuel cells can be developed by dispersing ceramic nanoparticles in the polymeric membrane.
+Several studies report on improved performances using so-called fillers, but Xinwei and coworkers have found few credible rationalisations of why they work.

 The development of fuel cells as energy converting devices has received increasing interest over the past decades.
 A part of the research in MoZEES contributes towards production of fuel cells with lower cost and higher efficiency in order to meet the 2025 US DOE targets in the transport sector.
 The Group for Electrochemistry at University of Oslo contributes to the development of proton conducting membranes based on composites of polymers and ceramic nanoparticles for polymer electrolyte membrane fuel cells (PEMFCs) and electrolysers (PEMEs).